 Most premium tablets can handle some PC-related tasks effortlessly.

 Consider getting tablets with decent processors.
-Here are good examples of laptops with good processors: The Samsung Galaxy Tab is shipped with Snapdragon 835 processor, Apple iPad Pro 12.9 (2018) comes with Apple A12X Bionic chip Intel Atom and Apple iPad Air (2019) has Apple A12 Bionic chip as its chipset.
+Here are good examples of tablets with good processors: The Samsung Galaxy Tab S8 Plus ships with Qualcomm’s Snapdragon 8 Gen 1 processor, Apple iPad Pro 12.9 (2021) comes with Apple’s powerful M1 chipset and Apple iPad mini 6 (2021) has Apple’s speedy A15 Bionic processor.

 9. Battery Life